 Before starting this how-to, make sure you have completed the following prerequisites:

-- Create the app in Mendix Studio Pro
+- Create an app in Mendix Studio Pro

 For more information, see How to Use App Store Content.